Lab Members

 Mathew Seymour

-Assistant Professor
+Professor (Assistant)

 I am a Molecular/eDNA ecologist specialized in generating and analyzing large datasets to assess the effects of environmental, temporal and spatial influences on biological communities, with direct implications to ecosystem stability, health and function.
 Originally from the USA I obtained my BA at the University of Wyoming, my Msc at Holar University in Iceland and my PhD at ETH in Switzerland.
 I have worked in government and academic research institutions in the USA, UK and Sweden before joining The University of Hong Kong.
-I started the eDNA and molecular ecology lab at The University of Hong Kong's School of Biological Sciences in 2022 to advance our understanding and use of eDNA for assessing ecological systems.
+I started the eDNA and eEcology lab at The University of Hong Kong's School of Biological Sciences in 2022 to advance our understanding and use of eDNA for assessing ecological systems.
 My group overall specializes in developing and applying molecular based methods to assess trophic and biodiversity dynamics.

-Han Wu
+Han Wu (PhD)

 Post-doctoral Fellow

 Born in Henan Province, I got my BA at the Nantong University in Nantong, my MSc at Jinan University in Guangzhou, and PhD at NIGLAS in Nanjing.
 My research interests mainly focus on non-biting midges (Chironomidae), including integrative taxonomy, phylogeny, and their application in ecology.
-Now, I am working to figure out the biodiversity of chironomids in Hong Kong and explore their spatiotemporal patterns and response to environmental change using morphological taxonomy, DNA barcoding, and metabarcoding techniques.
+Now, I am working to figure out the biodiversity of Chironomidaein Hong Kong and explore their spatiotemporal patterns and response to environmental change using morphological taxonomy, DNA barcoding, and metabarcoding techniques.

 ResearchGate